 - where to go if they have concerns about an RN prescriber

 - how an RN prescriber differs from other nursing roles

 Council will discuss RN prescribing at each of its future meetings and will review evidence and feedback from consultations.
 You can read Council briefing materials and minutes on our Council page.

-- The Standard, Feb 2017 - Health Minister announces plans to allow RN prescribing
+- The Standard, July 2017 - RN prescribing progress report

 - The Standard, May 2017 - On the road to RN prescribing